xqqq/Fstar-tutorial-zh/README.md

 # PAPL-zh
-Traditional Chinese Version of Programming and Programming Languages.
+Chinese Version of Programming and Programming Languages.